PacificCommunity/ofp-sam-amped/SPAMPLE/introtext/introduction.md

 They are calculated over several groupings, based on area and fishery:

 * Total catch over all areas and fisheries
-* DWFN total catches
+* Distant-water (DWFN) total longline catches
-* PICT total catches
+* Pacific Island Countries and Territories (PICT) total longline catches

 ### 4. Relative Catch per Unit Effort (CPUE)

-The CPUE are presented as relative  to the CPUE in year 2013 with 8% increase for longline fisheries in model areas.
+The CPUE are presented as relative to the CPUE in year 2013 with 8% increase (as used as the baseline year in TRP discussions) for longline fisheries.
 They are calculated over several groupings, based on area and fishery:

 * CPUE in all areas
-* DWFN CPUE
+* DWFN CPUE in all areas
-* PICT CPUE
+* PICT CPUE in all areas
-* Area 2 (PICT)
+* PICT CPUE in Area 2

 ### 6. Catch stability